 Kidsit Founder, Editor, Illustrator, and father of three beautiful kids in Sydney, Australia.

 Finding the right babysitter can be a lot of work.
-If you're doing your due diligence, you're going to go through at least one interview, plus checking their references and doing a trial run.
+If you're doing your due diligence, you will be busy checking referencing, going through at least one interview, and possibly even doing a trial run.

 Here are some tips to make sure the interview process goes as smoothly as possible and a general guide on how the process should work.